 To illustrate the power of Lee’s literary devices in “To Kill a Mockingbird”, let’s take a closer look at the central symbol of the mockingbird.
 This symbol exemplifies how Lee interweaves various literary techniques to create a rich, multilayered narrative.

-Miss Maudie later explains: “Mockingbirds don’t do one thing but make music for us to enjoy… That’s why it’s a sin to kill a mockingbird.”
+Miss Maudie later explains: “Mockingbirds don’t do one thing but make music for us to enjoyโฆ That’s why it’s a sin to kill a mockingbird.” - Application to Characters:

 The concept of “mockingbirds” extends beyond individual characters to represent broader ideas of innocence and vulnerability in society.